| | Feeder Associations of Alberta main page

 Feeder Associations Supervise Loans

 In each feeder association, a Board of Directors approves and monitors loans to individual members.
-Each board hires a Supervisor to work with members and a Secretary/Treasurer to administer loans and maintain financial records.
+Each board hires a Supervisor to work with members and an Administrator to oversee loans and maintain financial records.

 The contract between the individual feeder association member and the local feeder association is for a term of one year or less for feeder steers and heifers and 120 days or less for feeder cows.